 4.5 - Emission profile

-What exports, aggregations, and displays of quantified results?
+Which exports, aggregations, and displays of quantified results?

-This subsection only deals with the emissions profile, that is to say the aggregation and presentation of the results for all emission sources included within the boundaries defined above, obtained at the end of the accounting step, and which feed the interim reporting.
+This sub-section deals only with the emissions profile, that is the aggregation and presentation of the results for all emission sources included within the boundaries defined earlier, obtained after the accounting step, and which feed the interim reporting.

 Emissions profile in Bilan Carbone® format